 Castilian villages, like most of the villages in Spain, got empty due to the rural exodus to the cities that took place back in the 60s last century.
 Many villages did not survive this phenomenon and got totally abandoned.
 But some others became the perfect place for spending the summer holidays or weekends.
 The ancient and the modern, the rural and the urban cohabit together through the new generations returning to the village.
 Thereby, this place, which is their heritage, keeps evolving.

-I am the daughter of Jesus, Encarna’s son, but also Tomás’s granddaughter, and the youngest daughter of Tomasita, and this is my vision about the rural environment of Castile.
+I am the daughter of Jesús, Encarna’s son, but also Tomás’s granddaughter, and the youngest daughter of Tomasita.
+Presencio is the name of the hamlet where my mother was born (Burgos province, Spain.
+200 inhabitants).
+In Castilian Spanish, Presencio is not only a noun but also the de first person of the witness verb in the present tense (I witness).
 Where people just see a whole of nothing, I see things.
 And I want to show them.

 In villages, there is a family background backing you up.
 Whether you want or not, you may be part of its history.
 You belong to the collective mind and it does not matter if people know you by sight or not, they just know that you exist and where you are coming from: “Who your parents are?”
 Coming from this reflection I am wondering if spaces can disappear.
 That is to say, do spaces stay in collective memory?
 Even when they are destroyed?
 Thereby, I take pictures of the villages where I grew up.
 These places became other places at the same time because they are the result of many generations that have inhabited them.
 At the end I find myself in spaces existing in a time with no time, in a place with no place, speaking about people with no people in there.
 Between progress and the return, I am blindly looking for.